sharoncornelius/idpf-specification/idpf_specification.md

 ```
 # Appendix : Linux RDMA

-## North Side Interfaces and flows for Linux:
+## North Side Interfaces and Flows for Linux:
 This section is not part of the main spec and it is just an example implementation detail referred from the Linux support for RDMA driver.

-###	RDMA Aux drivers naming
+###	RDMA Aux Drivers Naming
 IDPF driver will create a Core and multiple vPort level Aux device instances for RDMA.
 The Core RDMA device driver will setup the Control Queues with RDMA FW and any other Interface level initialization and the Vport Aux device instance can be one to one with the LAN vport netdev instances.
 Although, not every vport must have an associated RDMA vport auxiliary device instance as discussed earlier.
-( Note: The LAN driver itself is also undergoing changes to create LAN netdevs as Aux device instances on the aux bus.
+(***Note:*** The LAN driver itself is also undergoing changes to create LAN netdevs as Aux device instances on the aux bus.
 Although RDMA vPort Aux device instances are not dependent on the LAN Aux Devices per Netdev and so the work can be done independently)
 RDMA Aux devices will be named carrying the following key words in the name: IDPF, VENDOR ID, RDMA, TYPE OF the DEVICE (CORE or VPort), A Global ID
 This allows for a unique vendor specific RDMA driver to be loaded along with IDPF driver.
 The Global unique ID, is requested from the OS and helps identify individual Aux driver instances.
-###	RDMA Driver bring up and teardown flows
+###	RDMA Driver Bring Up and Teardown Flows
 Bringup:
 1. IDPF driver creates the RDMA Core Aux Device  Instance when the IDPF driver is granted the RDMA capability from the Device Control.
 IDPF driver fills out the Core Dev Info struct to be used by the RDMA Core Aux driver as part of creating the Aux device.
 2. After the RDMA Core Aux device instance is created, the OS calls the probe for the corresponding device to load the driver if a driver is registered for the device.
-3. IDPF driver waits for  RDMA Core driver to call back vport_dev_ctrl()that is part of the core_ops with the status UP into the IDPF driver to indicate that RDMA Core driver is now ready to support any RDMA vport device driver load requests upon creation of the RDMA vport Aux Device.
+3. IDPF driver waits for  RDMA Core driver to call back vport_dev_ctrl()that is part of the core_ops with the status UP into the IDPF driver to indicate that RDMA Core driver is now ready to support any RDMA vport device driver load requests upon creation of the RDMA vPort Aux Device.
 4. IDPF driver has to still wait to create the RDMA vport Aux Device for the corresponding LAN vport netdev to be created and the Device Control indicating in the LAN Vport flags that an RDMA instance needs to created for this vport.
 So both the step 3 and 4 needs to happen for a given RDMA vport Aux device to be created.
   (Two options :
   1. When LAN Aux vport devices are enabled, there is a choice to inform the IDPF Core (LAN) driver about the netdev and vport Info even when an RDMA vport device does not have to be created.)